LSAT vs GRE: Ultimate Guide for Students in 2021

-On the other hand, the LSAT test has 6 sections namely, Logical Reasoning I and II, Analytical Reasoning, Reading Comprehension, Experimental, Writing.
+On the other hand, the LSAT test has 6 sections: Logical Reasoning I and II, Analytical Reasoning, Reading Comprehension, Experimental, Writing.
 Only the first 4 sections are scored and contribute to the test results of the taker.

 When Can I Take the GRE and LSAT Exams?
 GRE and LSAT Sign up Dates 2021-2022

 Most people opt to take the GRE online test because of its versatility in the schedule.
-There are more test dates available plus it can be taken for at most 5 times a year as long as it has a 21-day interval each.
+There are more test dates available, plus it can be taken for at most 5 times a year as long as it has a 21-day interval each.

 However, registration can be done almost anytime as long as you meet the registration deadline for a certain exam schedule.
 This test is administered 7 times a year, making it more convenient for applicants to choose a schedule that fits them the best.

-GRE vs. LSAT – Which is Easier?
+GRE vs LSAT Difficulty: Which is Easier?

 Some people may think that the LSAT is harder than GRE or the other way around.
 Comparing these two exams is like comparing apples to bananas.
-Both of them have a similar purpose which is an admission test yet they differ from one another.
+Both of them have a similar purpose: an admission test, yet they differ from one another.

 LSAT is focused more on analysis through its logic games which require the taker to analyze the situation on the spot and find solutions through appropriate logic.
-Finding answers on the LSAT is not a formula-based method but rather a pure logical analysis.
+Finding answers on the LSAT is not a formula-based method but rather a purely logical analysis.

 Many people get curious, is the GRE easier than the LSAT?
 GRE is an exam designed to measure one’s competency in a graduate program.
 Therefore, it has broader and more general skills to measure compared to LSAT.

-On the other hand, GRE is an application requirement for admission into graduate schools but some law schools accept GRE as an alternative standardized exam.
-You can go for LSAT if you want to pursue law school or GRE instead of LSAT if you want more versatility especially when you decide later on that law school is not for you.
+On the other hand, GRE is an application requirement for admission into graduate schools, but some law schools accept GRE as an alternative standardized exam.
+You can go for LSAT if you want to pursue law school or GRE instead of LSAT if you want more versatility, especially when you decide later that law school is not for you.

-Aside from that, there are still other factors that affect a test taker’s choice in choosing between LSAT vs GRE.
-When it comes to schedule, you can choose from 3-4 schedules per month in GRE while LSAT is only helped 9 times a year.
+Aside from that, other factors affect a test taker’s choice in choosing between LSAT vs GRE.
+When it comes to schedule, you can choose from 3-4 schedules per month in GRE, while LSAT is only helped 9 times a year.

 Who Accepts GRE/LSAT Scores?

 Aside from that, the GRE is also accepted by 23 law schools as an alternative standardized admission test.
-Preferring GRE to LSAT gives a taker more versatility when it comes to schools he or she can get into.
+Preferring GRE to LSAT gives a taker more versatility when it comes to schools they can get into.

 On the other hand, the LSAT is mainly designed as an admission test for those who wanted to enter law school.
 It measures more specific skills that are needed in law school, especially analysis and reasoning.

 However, scores from standardized tests are not the only sole factors considered when applying for a scholarship.
 A good GRE score can help you in your scholarship application, but having a bad GRE score doesn’t mean you have no chance for a scholarship.
 This is when academic performance and other factors get into the picture.

 In most cases, a score of 170 above can definitely land you either a full or partial scholarship in a prestigious law school.
 Be sure to strive for a high LSAT score for more advantage.

-Which Exam Plays More to Your Strengths?
+Which Exam Plays More to Your Strengths LSAT or GRE?

 However, you’ll have limited options if you’re planning to use the score for admission to law school.
-The good thing is, you can take GRE frequently and be able to choose the score that reflects on your record.
+The good thing is that you can take GRE frequently and choose the score that reflects on your record.

 If you’re not a fan of vocabulary and math, the LSAT might be a better option for you.
-The questions in LSAT focus more on logic and reasoning which works well for people who work better with puzzles and logic games.
+The questions in LSAT focus more on logic and reasoning, which works well for people who work better with puzzles and logic games.

 GRE vs. LSAT Cost

-A taker also needs to pay an additional fee of $50 if he wishes to change his test schedule, test center, or subject.
+A taker also needs to pay an additional $50 if he wishes to change his test schedule, test center, or subject.
 For late registration, an extra fee of $25 will be charged.

-Changing the test center and date will cost $125 each while hand scoring requires an additional $100 fee.
-The taker also needs to pay $45 for each law school that he or she applies to.
+Changing the test center and date will cost $125 each, while hand scoring requires an additional $100 fee.
+The taker also needs to pay $45 for each law school that they apply to.

 Best Prep for GRE

-It is recommended to have an 8-week preparation with approximately 2 hours spent studying per day.
-Be sure to focus on your weak points and study more on them to be able to answer the test well.
+It is recommended by the best GRE online prep companies to have an 8-week preparation with approximately 2 hours spent studying per day.
+Be sure to focus on your weak points and study more on them to answer the test well.

 Best Prep for LSAT

 It should be done at least 3 to 4 months before the test date.
-Practice more on sample logic games especially from previous LSATs to be familiar with how the test looks like.
+Practice more on sample logic games, especially from previous LSATs, to be familiar with how the test looks like.